yenlucykim/HabitatLA-Database-Project/README.md

 ## Data Migration

-See `data_migration/` for a fully functional migration pipeline built in Python.
+See [Data Migration](data_migration/) for a fully functional migration pipeline built in Python.
 It reads .csv or .tsv files, validates and cleans data, handles duplicate entries based on existing database records, and inserts valid data into the MySQL database.

 Key features include: